Perguntas frequentes sobre o Programa de otimização de rendimentos de ações

 4. When does reinvestment occur?

 If you are a shareholder of record as of the close of the dividend record date (see KB47) and enrolled in the dividend reinvestment program prior to the dividend payment date, IBKR will use the dividend payment to purchase additional shares of that stock on the morning of the trading day which follows confirmation of our receipt of the dividend.
+For accounts with AutoFX enabled, when the DRIP system runs that what-if credit check, the Credit Manager will now consider the cash balances across all the currencies the account has, allowing for FX to be booked to fund the DRIP trade if needed.
 If a customer's credit-check fails on the day dividend was paid, the system continues to check for the next 30 days and may include it in the DRIP file when the credit-check passes.
 In this case the system may book a delayed DRIP trade (i.e. trade date after paydate).
 IBKR will also look back 30 days from the date of enrollment and will reinvest any dividends paid to the account within that 30 day time period.
 Note that shares are not purchased via an issuer-sponsored reinvestment plan but rather in the open market.

 5. At what price does reinvestment take place?